A Technical Introducition to MathML Core for Writing Mathematics on the Web

 This represents any of the following:

-The default rendering of this element is complex and changes depending on its content and positioning.
-For example, an <mo> containing a single left curly bracket will be automatically stretched and will not have blank spaces around it is the first element in a group of multiple elements.
+The default rendering of this element is complex and changes depending on its content and whether it is the first and/or last element of its parent.
+For example, an <mo> containing a single left curly bracket will be automatically stretched and will not have blank spaces around it if it is the first element in a group of multiple elements.

 Content: Normal text.
 Generally however, this element should contain a single character.